 - Delegation for users outside my account

-Just like the above setting, but this feature is specific for users that are not in your Adobe Sign account.
+Just like the above setting, but this feature is specific for users that are not in your Acrobat Sign account.

 This sets the time zone for the time/date stamps on your transactions.